theobald-software/xu-column-decryption/azure-function/xuDecryptionFunction/Readme.md

 to build, publish and deploy the published app to the function slot.

 ## View the logs
-To view the near real-time log stream use:
+To view the log stream use:
 ```
 func azure functionapp logstream <your function name>
 ```